rekanized/PSNetboxFunctions/README.md

     }
 }

-New-NetboxTenant -tenantName "TurboTenant" -tags ("tag123","cooltenant") -objectData $ownAddition -LogToFile $false
+New-NetboxTenant -tenantName "TurboTenant" -tags ("tag123","cooltenant") -objectData $customAddition -LogToFile $false

 #if you have nothing extra to add just skip objectData and if there are no tags, you can skip that aswell.
 New-NetboxTenant -tenantName "TurboTenant" -LogToFile $false